 We digitize images, documents, maps and manuscripts from books, slides, negatives and flat art.
 Images that have accompanying descriptive information can be cataloged by our staff and included in the Digital Image Library .
 If you have a personal collection that you are willing to contribute to the Digital Image Library, please contact Nicole Finzer.

 Turn around times:

-Requests: Please fill out the image scanning request form (also available in the Repository and Digital Curation office).
+Image requests: Please fill out the digitization request form (also available in the Repository and Digital Curation office).
 If you have any questions about the form, contact us at email@example.com .